nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/CSS Full Tutorial.md

 ---

 ### Introduction to CSS
-Like HTML, CSS is not a programming language.
+- Like HTML, CSS is not a programming language.
 It's not a markup language either. **CSS is a style sheet language.** CSS is what you use to selectively style HTML elements.
-CSS describes how HTML elements should be displayed.
+- CSS describes how HTML elements should be displayed.
+- CSS saves a lot of work.
+It can control the layout of multiple web pages all at once

 For example, this CSS selects paragraph text, setting the color to red:
 ```css